Last updated on February 10, 2023 by Wandering our World

 The main thing to know is that although formal rules still apply, it is more important for you to focus on adapting to the drivers that are on the road with you, than to follow what you would usually do at home.

-This is more or less an extension of the rule that often applies on highways in Western countries – keep up with the other cars rather than focus on the speed limit.
+This is more or less an extension of the rule that often applies on highways in Western countries – sometimes it’s best to keep up with the other cars rather than focus on speed.

 There are countless scooters in Thailand, and it is more important to follow what others are doing so you can keep the flow of traffic moving.